tianer2820/FRC-Operation-Based-System/README.md

 **Still in very early development stage.
 You should not use this.**

+**the goal:**

+This system is going to be lightweight and flexable.
+Its main function is to provide a parallel task system and a priority management system.
+The api should be simple and intuitive.
+The program should be organized, but not overly complicated.
+We don't want to spend more time on formatting than writing real functionallities.

 # Usage
 This system mainly provides three new objects/classes: